Misiu/seeed-wiki-documents/docs/Sensor/ePaper/XIAO_ePaper_Display_Board_EN04/EN04_OEPL_Setup.md

 Click the **"Download Firmware"** button and save the **"NRF52840.uf2"** on your hard drive.

 **Step 5.
 Install Firmware**
-Connect the EN04 board to the computer using a USB data cable, and then press the reset button twice consecutively.Then you will see a file manager pop up on the PC side.
-Then copy the donloaded **"NRF52840.uf2"** file to the USB drive that showed up (the USB drive is the EN04 board in DFU mode)
+Connect the EN04 board to the computer using a USB data cable, then press the reset button twice consecutively.
+You will see a file manager pop up on your PC.
+Copy the downloaded **"NRF52840.uf2"** file to the USB drive that appears (the USB drive is the EN04 board in DFU mode)

 :::tip
 If the installation fails, try: